-People interested in HVAC quickly discover why these careers are growing so quickly.
+It's easy to see why these careers are increasingly popular.
 One is homeowners taking advantage of government incentives to upgrade to more energy-efficient comfort systems.
 It's also important to consider R-22 Freon® coolant, which affects old models.
-Finally, there’s the ever-changing real estate market exacerbated by a property shortage that’s increased the availability of new construction homes.
+Finally, there’s the dynamic real estate market as well as a property shortage that’s increased the availability of new construction homes.

 A HVAC technician possesses the knowledge and skills to service heating and cooling systems.
 Most technicians will earn experience on equipment in both homes and commercial properties.
-And, most importantly, you’ll learn a great deal about:
+And, most important, you’ll receive a comprehensive education about:

 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
-This shortage is because of several things, like a higher rate of retirement and competition from other industries.
-There are also more young people seeking college degrees rather than a licensed trade like HVAC.
+Qualified HVAC technicians are in high demand because of the current shortage in the industry.
+This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
+There are also more young people seeking college degrees as opposed to a licensed trade like HVAC.

 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can still be a fulfilling career.
+While HVAC often requires physical exertion, it can still be quite gratifying.
 As a technician you’ll need to be able to:

-- Work in unpleasant settings, like tight or dusty spaces.
+- Work in uncomfortable settings, including tight or messy spaces.

 It’s an excellent first career if you prefer to: